China December official PMI seen dipping to 18-month low

 The government is expected to announce more stimulus, such as cutting bank reserve ratios or interest rates, to ward off a sharper growth slowdown could fuel job losses and debt defaults.

 The central bank unexpectedly cut interest rate cut for the first time in two years on Nov.
-21, while the economic planing agency has been approving more infrastructure projects to help spur growth.
+21, while the economic planning agency has been approving more infrastructure projects to help spur growth.

 (Reporting by Kevin Yao and Xiangming Hou; Editing by Kim Coghill)